ronyfr3/Technext/README.md

 ## Installation

-A step by step list of commands that informs how to install an instance of this project.
+A step by step list of commands to install an instance of this project.

 - `npx create-react-app [app_name]`
 - `npm install react-redux`